revgrid/revgrid/etc/revgrid.api.md

     getViewValue(field: SF, rowIndex: number): RevDataServer.ViewValue;
     setEditValue?(field: SF, rowIndex: number, value: RevDataServer.EditValue): void;
     setViewRow?(rowIndex: number, dataRow?: RevDataServer.ViewRow): void;
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-    // Warning: (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick subscribeDataNotifications(client: RevDataServer.NotificationsClient): void;
+    subscribeDataNotifications(client: RevDataServer.NotificationsClient): void;
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference unsubscribeDataNotifications?(client: RevDataServer.NotificationsClient): void;
+    unsubscribeDataNotifications?(client: RevDataServer.NotificationsClient): void;
 }